Teodor82/drive-alertix-app/Docs/Business_Plan.md

 ---

 ## 🏁 Final Message
-> **Driver Safety Navigation** turns every smartphone into a smart co-pilot that helps save lives on the road.
+> **DriveAlertix App** turns every smartphone into a smart co-pilot that helps save lives on the road.
 > It starts with one person — but it’s built to protect millions.

 ---